tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 Since control and vrouter-agent uses VPNV4 bgp internally, vRouter and it's internal VRFs will install prefix needed based on extended community (a.k.a route-target).
 So when containers or vms are created on vRouter, it can signal VPNV4 route to control, and it reflects all the routes to other vRouters, and dataplane will understand where to send the packets automatically.

-One interesting behaivor is vRouter's virtual-network could have multiple default gateway, with same ip and same mac! (similar behaivor with virtual-gateway-address, in junos's term)
+One interesting behavior is vRouter's virtual-network could have multiple default gateway, with same ip and same mac! (similar behavior with virtual-gateway-address, in junos's term)
 Since no VRRP is required to serve default gw for each virtual-network, it eliminates the bottleneck and lets everything fully  distributed.

 vRouter also is doing flow based handling for some features like statefull firewall, NAT, flow-based ECMP, ..
-That is an important difference, since that behaivor will introduce some tuning points, such as connection per second and maximum number of flows.
+That is an important difference, since that behavior will introduce some tuning points, such as connection per second and maximum number of flows.
 (In packet based system, PPS (packet per second), and throughput (and latency in some case) will be the key)
 If you're system is keen on these parameter, perhaps you need to review these parameter also.

-Note: This behaivor is optionally disabled with 'packet-mode' parameter in 'ports' configuration
+Note: This behavior is optionally disabled with 'packet-mode' parameter in 'ports' configuration

 ## config (config-api, schema-transformer, svc-monitor)